Edward Rushton: Abolitionist and literary career in Liverpool

+It will generally be admitted, Sir, and perhaps with justice, that the great family of mankind were nevermore benefited by the military abilities of any individual, than by those which you displayed during the American contest...
+By the flame which you have kindled every oppressed nation will be enabled to perceive its fetters...
+But it is not to the commander in chief of the American forces, nor to the president of the United States, that I have ought to address.
+My business is with George Washington of Mount Vernon in Virginia, a man who not withstanding his hatred of oppression and his ardent love of liberty holds at this moment hundreds of his fellow being in a state of abject bondage–Yes: you who conquered under the banners of freedom–you who are now the first magistrate of a free people are (strange to relate) a slave holder...
+Shame!
+Shame!
+That man should be deemed the property of man or that the name of Washington should be found among the list of such proprietors... ages to come will read with astonishment that the man who was foremost to wrench the rights of America from the tyrannical grasp of Britain was among the last to relinquish his own oppressive hold of poor unoffending negroes.
+In the name of justice what can induce you thus to tarnish your own well earned celebrity and to impair the fair features of American liberty with so foul and indelibile a blot?

+On 20 February 1797, Rushton wrote on the letter he sent to Washington that "a few weeks ago it was returned under cover, without a syllable in reply."

 Work with the blind

 Eventually, Rushton was able to make enough money from bookselling to live comfortably and educate his children.
 In the late 1780s, he became a member of the literary and philosophical society and began donating money to help blind paupers.
 This led to Rushton establishing the Liverpool School for the Indigent Blind, which opened in 1791, second only in the world to the Paris school.
 The school now exists under the name of The Royal School for the Blind, Liverpool.

 In 1807, Rushton had an operation which allowed him to regain his sight.
 For the first time in 33 years, he was able to see his wife and children.
 In 1811, his wife Isabella and one of his daughters both died.
 Rushton died on 22 November 1814 of paralysis in Liverpool, Lancashire, England (UK).